spatialthoughts/qgis-tutorials/source/docs/digitizing_basics.rst

 19. Once the node tool is activated, click on any feature to show the vertices.
     Click on any vertex to select it.
 The vertex will change the color once it is selected.
-Now you can move the click and drag your mouse to move the vertex.
+Now you can click and drag your mouse to move the vertex.
 This is useful when you want to make adjustments after the feature is created.
-You can also delete a selected vertex by clicking the :kbd:`Delete` key. (:kbd:`Option+Delete` on a mac)
+    You can also delete a selected vertex by clicking the :kbd:`Delete` key.
+    (:kbd:`Option+Delete` on a mac)

 .. image:: /static/digitizing_basics/images/19.png
    :align: center